History of the Middle East: Pre-Islam

-In the 5th century, the Middle East was separated into small, weak states; the two most prominent were the Sasanian Empire of the Persians in what is now Iran and Iraq, and the Byzantine Empire in Anatolia and the Levant.
-The Byzantines and Sasanians fought with each other a reflection of the rivalry between the Roman Empire and the Persian Empire seen during the previous five hundred years.
+In the period between the 5th and 7th century, the Middle East was generally separated into small, weak states; with the Sasanian Empire of the Persians in what is now Iran and Iraq, and the Byzantine Empire in Anatolia and the Levant dominating the region.The Byzantines and Sasanians fought with each other a reflection of the rivalry between the Roman Empire and the Persian Empire seen during the previous five hundred years.
 The Byzantine-Sasanian rivalry was also seen through their respective cultures and religions.
 The Byzantines considered themselves champions of Hellenism and Christianity.
 Meanwhile, the Sasanians thought themselves heroes of ancient Iranian traditions and of the traditional Persian religion, Zoroastrianism.

 Map of the Roman–Persian frontier after the division of Armenia in 384.
 The frontier remained stable throughout the 5th century.

 The Arabian peninsula already played a role in the power struggles of the Byzantines and Sasanians.
 While Byzantium allied itself with the Kingdom of Aksum in the horn of Africa, the Sasanian Empire assisted the Himyarite Kingdom in what is now Yemen.
 Thus the clash between the kingdoms of Aksum and Himyar in 525 displayed a higher power struggle between Byzantium and Persia for control of the Red Sea trade.
 Territorial wars soon became common, with the Byzantines and Sasanians fighting over upper Mesopotamia and Armenia and key cities that facilitated trade from Arabia, India, and China.
 Byzantium, as the continuation of the Eastern Roman Empire, continued control of the latter's territories in the Middle East.
 Since 527, this included Anatolia, Syria, Lebanon, Palestine, and Egypt.
 In 603 the Sasanians invaded, conquering Damascus and Egypt.
 It was Emperor Heraclius who was able to repel these invasions, and in 628 he replaced the Sasanian Great King with a more docile one.
 The fighting weakened both states, leaving the stage open to a new power.